Our Policies & Procedures

 - Our Team Leaders (or Person Responsible) check the Centre monthly for hazards.

-- All kaiako are trained in hazard identification and management.
+- During the Induction process, all kaiako are trained in hazard identification.

-- The Health & Safety Officer analyses hazards and accident records monthly.
-The Manager acts on the Health & Safety Officer’s report.
+- Our hazards and accident records are analysed monthly.
+The Manager acts on this if

 - A kaiako is appointed to take care of animals at the Centre.

-- If it is a head injury, an ice pack wrapped in a towel will be held on the head of the tamariki for up to 20 minutes.
-If it is a burn, the injured area will be put under cold running water immediately for at least 10 minutes.
+- If it is a head injury, an ice pack wrapped in a towel will be held on the head of the tamaiti

 - There will always be adequate kaiako to care for remaining tamariki at the Centre.

-- The Team Leaders ensures the accident/illness/incident register is completed.
+- The Team Leaders ensure the accident/illness/incident register is completed.

 Vomiting and Diarrhoea: